 Westland Multi-Purpose Compost with added John Innes is ideal for use all around the home and garden.
 This compost contains nutrients to feed your plants for up to 5 weeks.
 The added John Innes formula retains and releases nutrients and water for longer, providing your plants with all they need.
 This compost now also contains BIO3 which include the following elements:

 - West+ creates the structure to support root growth

 - Coir+ stores and releases nutrients and moisture

 - BioFibre promotes fast and effective nutrient transfer to plant cells

 Perennials grown in beds and borders need a boost yearly and the best way to do this is to improve your soil by mulching.
 You could use Westland Soil Conditioner or Gro-Sure Farmyard Manure on top of the soil, near to established plants and allow the worms and soil organisms to work it into the soil.

-If you’re creating a new bed from an area that had been previously used for something else it’s important to add some organic matter before planting.
+When creating a new bed from an area previously used, it is important to add some organic matter before planting.
 Spread Westland Soil Conditioner or Gro-Sure Farmyard Manure over the surface of the dug area and work it into the soil with a fork.
 The high organic content also encourages the activity of beneficial soil dwelling organisms including worms.